docupike/docs/docs/en/admin/custom-categories.md

 # Custom Categories

-Besides having standard Categories docupike makes it possible to create custom Categories in order to document additional Attributes, which are not included in standard Categories.
+Besides having standard Categories i-doit up makes it possible to create custom Categories in order to document additional Attributes, which are not included in standard Categories.

 ## Rights